MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 ## Before you begin

+Make sure your users have local admin privileges on their client devices.
+If that is not the case, then you should use your standard deployment tools and processes to install Office.

 If you haven't already, complete the [assessment](assess-office-365-proplus.md) and [planning](plan-office-365-proplus.md) phases for your Office deployment.

 This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
 If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Office 365 or Office 2016 on your PC or Mac](https://support.office.com/en-us/article/Download-and-install-or-reinstall-Office-365-or-Office-2016-on-a-PC-or-Mac-4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office 2016 offline installer](https://support.office.com/en-us/article/Use-the-Office-2016-offline-installer-f0a85fe7-118f-41cb-a791-d59cef96ad1c).

-## Best practices and requirements
+## Best practices

-The steps in this article are based on the following best practices, requirements, and options:
+The steps in this article are based on the following best practices:

-Best practices:

 - **Deploy Office from the cloud with the Office Deployment Tool**.
 For more details, see [Choose how to deploy](plan-office-365-proplus.md#step-1---choose-how-to-deploy).
 - **Manage updates to Office automatically**, without any adminstrative overhead.
 For more details, see [Choose how to manage updates](plan-office-365-proplus.md#step-2---choose-how-to-manage-updates).
 - **Build two Office installation packages**: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
 Each installation package includes all the core Office apps.
 (If you want to deploy the 64-bit version of Office, you can create additional installation packages.)
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
 Note that in this scenario, the installation packages and deployment groups match exactly.
 In more complex deployments, you might have multiple deployment groups that use the same installation package.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).

-Requirements:

-- **Your users must have local admin privileges** on their client devices.
-If that is not the case, then you should use your standard deployment tools and proceses to install Office.
-- **All requirements met in the [assessment](assess-office-365-proplus.md) and [planning](plan-office-365-proplus.md) phases for your Office deployment**.

-Options:

-- **Install Office in English and Japanese**.
-For more details, see on installing additional languages, including matching the language of the client device's operating system, see [Overview of deploying languages](overview-of-deploying-languages-in-office-365-proplus.md).
-- **Install Office silently**.
-For more details, see [Display options](configuration-options-for-the-office-2016-deployment-tool.md#display-element).
-- **Install core Office apps only**.
-If you want to include Project or Visio, see [Deploy Visio](https://docs.microsoft.com/en-us/deployoffice/deployment-guide-for-visio) and [Deploy Project](https://docs.microsoft.com/en-us/deployoffice/deployment-guide-for-project).

-You can change the options by customizing the configuration files, as shown later in the article.
+You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.

 ## Step 1: Download the Office Deployment Tool